Gengyoko Tim Wicks

 Shosan Victoria Austin

 Letitia Bartlett has been teaching yoga for 20 years.
-She is a graduate of the San Francisco Iyengar Institute and studied in Pune, India with the Iyengar family.
-In addition to teaching yoga, Letitia works as a clown, mime and acting teacher in San Francisco.
-She has taught at American Conservatory Theater, The Academy of Art University, and Stanford University.
+She is a graduate of the San Francisco Iyengar Institute and has studied in Pune, India with the Iyengar family.
+Letitia also works as a clown, mime, and acting teacher in San Francisco.

-Ingen Breen received Dharma transmission from Zoketsu Norman Fischer.
-Ingen has been practicing Buddhism for over 20 years and lived in community for about 14 years.
-He has led sesshin and retreats in England, Sweden, Italy, Ireland and California, and is a member of the Soto Zen Buddhist Association of America.
+Ingen Breen received dharma transmission from Zoketsu Norman Fischer in 2009 and now has his own temple in Co.
+Clare, Ireland.
+Ingen has practiced Buddhism for over 25 years.
+He has led sesshins and retreats in Europe and California and is a member of the Soto Zen Buddhist Association of America.

-Christy Brown has studied with Pattabhi Jois, S.N.
-Goenka, Sarah Powers, Paul Grilley, John Friend, Desikachar, and the Dalai Lama.
-Emphasizing mindfulness, breath and alignment, cultivating one's highest wellbeing for the benefit of all beings, and drawing on various yoga traditions and Buddhist philosophy, Christy weaves a creatively flowing, invigorating yet calming, centering yet expanding exploration of Self through Asana.
+Christy Brown, E-RYT 500, has studied with Pattabhi Jois, S.N.
+Goenka, Sarah Powers, Paul Grilley, and H.H. the Dalai Lama.
+Combining mindfulness, breath, alignment, Buddhism, Taoism, and other wisdom traditions, Christy weaves a creatively flowing, invigorating yet calming, centering yet expanding exploration of self through asana—dedicated to the highest well-being of the Earth and all beings.
 ChristyBrownYoga.com

 Shokuchi Deirdre Carrigan

-Shokuchi Deirdre Carrigan has been teaching Yoga in the San Francisco Bay Area since 1988 and was a professional dancer for 27 years.
-Shokuchi received priest ordination from Tenshin Reb Anderson in March 2010 and currently serves as the Conference Coordinator at Green Gulch Farm.
+Shokuchi Deirdre Carrigan has been teaching yoga in the San Francisco Bay Area since 1988.
+She received priest ordination from Tenshin Reb Anderson in 2010 and served as head monk in 2014.
+She recently joined the sangha of Brooklyn Zen Center in New York as Tanto (Head of Practice) and also teaches yoga at Yogasana in Brooklyn.

 Sally Chang brings over 20 years of martial arts experience and is dedicated to the practice of internal cultivation from a Daoist perspective.
 Her experience as an Acupuncturist and Herbalist also integrates principles of classical Chinese medicine into these self-care practices.
 Sally brings a warm, focused presence to these healing arts.